digitalya-eusebiugagea/next-ts-starter/README.md

 🚀 Boilerplate and Starter for Next.js and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Jest, Testing Library, Commitlint, VSCode, PostCSS.

 Clone this project and use it to create your own [Next.js](https://nextjs.org) project.
-You can check a [Next js templates demo](https://creativedesignsguru.com/demo/Nextjs-Boilerplate/).
+This is a fork from [Next js templates demo](https://creativedesignsguru.com/demo/Nextjs-Boilerplate/).

 ### Features